jmcglone/jmcglone.github.io/_posts/2020-01-06-reference-conversion-to-csv.md

 ---
 layout: post
-title: Reference exporting guide from Mendeley to Ms Excel !
+title: References exporting guide from Mendeley to Ms Excel !
 date: 2020-01-06
 Description: This post describes a step by step method to export Mendeley references into a csv file for use in Ms Excel.
 tag: writing research csv bibliography